My Year in Review: 2020

 Another update, I have a fun project to share: my new food Instagram, @whereroseeats!

 I debated whether to make a food account and decided to go for it.
 Obviously food and travel sit quite well together but I really want Where Goes Rose? to focus on solo female travel and budget travel.
-Too many niches can get a bit overwhelming so I thought it would be cool to have a dedicated place to share food inspo.
-This way, I can also share recipes which aren’t linked to travel at all.
+I thought it would be cool to have a dedicated place to share food inspo.
+This way, I can also share recipes which aren’t linked to travel.

 Browse all my food blogs here!